Welcome

 Heather McCarthy, SCDRP Executive Director

-Claire McGrath, SCDRP Program Coordinator
+Moderator: Claire McGrath, SCDRP Program Coordinator

-Stephanie Kelly, Professional Landscape Architect, Earth Matters Planning & Design
+Stephanie Kelly, Earth Matters Planning & Design

 2:30 pm-3:00 pm Super Collider Poster Session and Prospective Mentor/Mentee Huddle